Jardwadjali: Massacres

 Settlement was marked by resistance to the invasion often by driving off or stealing cows which then resulted in conflict and sometimes a massacre of aboriginal people.

 Very few of these reports were acted upon to bring the settlers to court.
 After the massacre at Fighting Hills, John Whyte travelled to Melbourne to inform Governor La Trobe in person of the massacre.
 The depositions of the Aboriginal Protector Charles Sievwright who had personally investigated the massacre were disallowed.
 No trial was ever held.
 At the time aborigines were denied the right to give evidence in courts of law.
 The incidents listed below are just the cases that have been reported; it is likely other incidents occurred that were never reported and not documented officially.
 Neil Black, a squatter in Western Victoria writing on 9 December 1839 states the prevailing attitude of many settlers:

-'The best way [to procure a run] is to go outside and take up a new run, provided the conscience of the party is sufficiently seared to enable him without remorse to slaughter natives right and left.
-It is universally and distinctly understood that the chances are very small indeed of a person taking up a new run being able to maintain possession of his place and property without having recourse to such means -- sometimes by wholesale...'

 George Robinson, the Chief Protector of Aborigines wrote in his journal in 1841 referring to the Portland Bay area where the Whyte Brothers had settled: